Wandalen/wTesting/README.md

 }

 /*
-Map that describes test suite, contains
+Map that describes test suit, contains
-- name of the suite,
+- name of the suit,
 - map of test routines
 - and other options
 */

 var testSuite =
 {
-  name : 'name of my test suite', tests :
+  name : 'name of my test suit', tests :
   {
       myTest : myTest
   }
 }

-/* Initilize test suite */
+/* Initilize test suit */
 testSuite = wTestSuit( testSuite );

-/* Run all tests of the suite */ wTools.Testing.test( testSuite );
+/* Run all tests of the suit */ wTools.Testing.test( testSuite );

 ```